-Fula Bantang is a rural Fula community where most its members are farmers and cow herders, and have little income otherwise.
+Fula Bantang is a rural Fula community where most of its members are farmers and cow herders and have little income otherwise.
 The community has received assistance from the Catholic Education Secretariat in the form of a clinic and a basic cycle school built within the village.

 Due to the rural nature of the village and surrounding villages, tradition holds very strong.
 Women tend to be married off at a young age (often before finishing school).
 Due to the lack of a close senior secondary school, it is not uncommon for boys to be sent off to continue their education after grade nine while their sisters stay in the village or get married off.

 The community where this project is to take place is composed of Fula Bantang as well as surrounding villages, with potential that this project will support students from all over the country as the secondary school grows and expands.

 GambiaRising is a small, committed team of Gambians and Americans working to make it possible for deserving Gambian students to stay in school.
 The community realized the need for a senior secondary school and has been working together with GambiaRising to build the school.